ndevlin/LiveRayMarching/README.md

 - My starting point will be my HW3 project, and as such, my starting reference will be the robot I created in Maya, seen here

 ![](images/RobotReference.jpg)

-If time and logisics allows, I am considering creating a new SDF scene that would have more complexity and would give more opportunity to show off rendering techniques like subsurface scattering and ambient occlusion.
-For this, I am considering creating a classic still life scene that I think would have the advantage of having multiple objects close to each other to show off the ambient occlusion, could have objects that would naturally have subsurface scattering, and would enable me to add or remove objects in accordance with the needs of the complexity of my scene.
-Here is my still life reference, below:

 ### Specification: